-When we sense our potential, the wide range of possibilities open to us, and we begin to move toward what gives us life, it scares us.
-Once again, we meet our fear.
-But if we listen to that fear, I bet we can recognize the blocks that are toxic for us.
-The clue: we defend this block as our "right."
+We begin to the sense our real potential and the wide range of possibilities open to us.
+It scares us.
+Once again, we meet our fear, and we probably know which blocks are the toxic ones for us.
+The clue: we defend these blocks as our "right," our "due."